EDIorg/ecocomDP/documentation/README.md

 [practices](https://github.com/EDIorg/ecocomDP/tree/master/documentation/practices) contains recommendations for where L0 data should go in the ecocomDP, as well as recommendations for maintaining a published ecocomDP.

+[processing_queue](https://github.com/EDIorg/ecocomDP/tree/master/documentation/processing_queue) lists datasets to be converted into the ecocomDP.